Ellen Hardin Walworth: Family life

 Portail of the death of Walworth's father, John J. Hardin, at the Battle of Buena Vista.

 Ellen Hardin was born on October 20, 1832, in Jacksonville, Illinois, into the well known Hardin family of Kentucky.
 She was the oldest of four siblings born to John J. and Sarah Ellen (Smith) Hardin.
 John's parents were Martin D. Hardin, a prominent statesman from Kentucky who served in the United States Senate, and Elizabeth Logan.
 John Hardin was a lawyer and a member of United States Congress as a member of the Whig Party.
-Great-granddaughter of John Hardin and Jane Davies.
-Also descendant from Gen. Benjamin Logan.
+She was a great-granddaughter of John Hardin and Jane Davies and a descendant of General Benjamin Logan.

 Ellen was educated at Jacksonville Academy.
 Additionally, Ellen was heavily influenced by the wide supply of English literature and history reading materials which were offered in the family library.
 In 1846, John Hardin joined the United States Army to fight against Mexico and was killed in the Battle of Buena Vista.
 The family remained in Jacksonville until 1851 when Sarah Hardin married the Honorable Reuben Hyde Walworth, the last chancellor of New York State, and moved the family to Saratoga Springs, New York, to live on the family estate, Pine Grove.
 Many members of the Walworth family were converted to the Roman Catholic faith by a family member, Rev. Clarence A. Walworth, who was a missionary priest.
 After moving to Pine Grove, Ellen changed her religious affiliation from Presbyterian to Roman Catholic.